re-place/replace-app/README.md

 ### Setup

 - Clone Repo
-- Copy `/infrastructure/src/jvmMain/resources/application.conf.example` to `/infrastructure/src/jvmMain/resources/application.conf` (Same Path, without .example)
-- In `/infrastructure/src/jvmMain/resources/application.conf` configure your database settings
+- Database settings are Applied through environment variables.
+Depending on which setup you are using, you have to set following variables specified in `/infrastructure/src/jvmMain/resources/application.conf`
 - If you want to contribute to the project run `./gradlew addKtlintCheckGitPreCommitHook` beforehand
 - execute `yarn install` in `/web/src/angular` to install frontend packages
 - add a `user` collection in your database and add an initial user.
 Copy-Paste Example: